Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Properness and cocompactness in solvable Lie groups

 \section{Properness and cocompactness in solvable Lie groups}

-In this section, we show some propositions to check properness and cocompactness in 1-connected solvable Lie groups, which is used in the proof of the main theorem.
-The main propositions are Proposition \ref{Prop:solvablecri} and Proposition \ref{Prop:propciequiv}.
+In this section, we show some criterions to check properness and cocompactness in 1-connected solvable Lie groups, which are used to show the main theorem.
+The main results in this section are Propositions \ref{Prop:solvablecri}, \ref{Prop:propciequiv} and \ref{Prop:criofccp}.